tektoncd/pipeline/docs/resources.md

     (branch, tag, commit SHA or ref) to clone.
 You can use this to control what commit [or branch](#using-a-branch) is used. _If no revision is specified, the resource will default to `latest` from `master`._
+1.  `submodules`: defines if the resource should initialize and fetch the submodules, value is either `true` or `false`. _If not specified, this will default to true_

 When used as an input, the Git resource includes the exact commit fetched in the `resourceResults` section of the `taskRun`'s status object:

 ```yaml
 resourceResults: